airvzxf/ftp-deployment-action/README.md

 ```

 ## NOTES
-This Alpha version is for personal usage but in a short future will be robust for any Github developer.

 Main features:
 - Copy all the files inside of the specific folder from your Github repository to the specific folder in your server.